mindiweik/learning-time/2020README/20Q4-README.md

 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### November 19, 2020
+Initially I reviewed the most recent episode I covered (episode 16) from the Website Development With Python & Flask [Skillshare](https://skl.sh/2HonVZs) course.
+Upon review, I moved on to continue the login and registration portions.
+I watched - and worked through - the first half of episode 17 which continued to build out the python files for login and registration.

 ### October 21, 2020
 Continuing with the Website Development With Python & Flask [Skillshare](https://skl.sh/2HonVZs) course, episode 15 covered how to save and commit to the database.
 I then completed episode 16 which went over the login and registration HTML pages and the routes for the flask portion of the  web app.